Apprenda/Apprenda-AWS-Integration/README.md

 Contributions
 -------------
 Are absolutely welcome, please fork and submit PRs.
-We run our own internal test suite on each PR, and will let you know the results!